atomkins/CaseStudy1/README.md

 * RMarkdown/Presentation: Caroll, Feb 27

 ## Instructions
-1. Load Makefile.R into R studio.
+1. Start R Studio
 2. Run the following commands from the R studio console if you don't have these packages installed:
 * install.packages("ggplot2")
 * install.packages("kableExtra")
+3. Open Makefile.R in R Studio
-2. Click on the Source button
+4. Click on the Source button
-3. View output files of interest in your favorite text file reader or browser
+5. View output files of interest in your favorite text file reader